sheltermanager/asm3/src/static/pages/manual/_sources/reports.rst.txt

 * $ASK ANIMALFLAG$ - requests an animal flag.

-* $ASK PERSON$ - requests an person.
-The value substituted is the person ID.
+* $ASK ENTRYCATEGORY - requests an entry reason/category from the user.

-* $ASK PERSONFLAG$ - requests a person flag.

 * $ASK LITTER$ - requests a litter identifier.
 A popup displays a list of the recent, active litters on the system.
 The value returned is the litter ID as a string.

+* $ASK LOCATION$ - requests an internal location from the user.

+* $ASK LOGTYPE$ - requests a log type from the user.

+* $ASK PAYMENTMETHOD$ - requests a payment method.

+* $ASK PAYMENTTYPE$ - requests a payment/donation type from the user.

+* $ASK PERSON$ - requests a person.
+The value substituted is the person ID.

+* $ASK PERSONFLAG$ - requests a person flag.

 * $ASK SPECIES$ - requests a species from the user.
 A popup is displayed containing a dropdown of all species on the system.

-* $ASK LOCATION$ - requests an internal location from the user in the same manner as $ASK SPECIES$

-* $ASK VOUCHER$ - requests a voucher from the user in the same manner as $ASK SPECIES$

-* $ASK DIET$ - requests a diet from the user in the same manner as $ASK SPECIES$

-* $ASK PAYMENTMETHOD$ - requests a payment method.

-* $ASK PAYMENTTYPE$ - requests a payment/donation type from the user in the same manner as $ASK SPECIES$

-* $ASK LOGTYPE$ - requests a log type from the user in the same manner as $ASK SPECIES$

-* $ASK TYPE$ - requests an animal type from the user in the same manner as $ASK SPECIES$
+* $ASK TYPE$ - requests an animal type from the user.

-* $ASK LOOKUP message|value1,value2,value3$ - requests one from a selection of fixed lookup values from the user.

-* $ASK NUMBER message$ - requests a numeric value from the user.
-A box is popped up containing the message and the user is given a standard text box to enter the number in.
-They will not be allowed to continue until a valid number is entered.
-The value returned is the number.

-* $ASK STRING message$ - requests a string value from the user (eg: Name, Address, etc.).
-A box is popped up containing the message and the user is given a text box to enter the string in.
-The value substituted is the string.

 .. note:: ANIMAL, FSANIMAL and ALLANIMAL are identical in the desktop interface.
 They produce different choices in the mobile interface.